Mudiwa

 Frequently Asked Questions

-Q: How many students will attend the Tsindi School?
+Q: How many students will attend the Mudiwa School?

 Q: Is there sufficient number of children within the local population to fill the school?